EMDR Therapy

 -

 Before we ever begin processing, we focus on emotional regulation, grounding, and resourcing.
-You’ll learn tools to manage distress, track your body, and stay present.
+You’ll learn tools to manage distress, track your body, and stay present with somatic practices.

-This is where we build trust and set the pace together. -
+This is where we build trust and set the pace together.
+We focus on pendulation and titration to honor the systems over all capacity, known as the “Window of Tolerance”. -

 We choose a memory to work on (with your full consent) and identify how it lives in your body, emotions, and beliefs.